HyperNylium/BluetoothBatteryPersentage/README.md

-# Setup Guide

-This guide provides instructions on setting up the script for your Razor Basilisk v3 Pro device.

-## Tested Devices
-- Razor Basilisk v3 Pro

 ## Requirements
-Before running the script, make sure you have the following:

 1. **Device Name**: You need to provide the name of your device for the PowerShell command to work.
 If you don't, an error will be raised to let you know.
 You can find the device name in Device Manager under Bluetooth.
 Navigate to: `Device Manager > Bluetooth > [mouse, keyboard, headphones name]`.